DesktopECHO/xWSL/README.md

 You will be asked a few questions.
 The install script finds out the current DPI scaling from Windows; you can set your own value if preferred:

-    xWSL Installer
+    [xWSL Installer]

-    Enter a unique name for the distro or hit Enter to use default [xWSL]:
+    Enter a unique name for your xWSL distro or hit Enter to use default.
-    Set custom DPI scale or hit Enter to use Windows value [144]:
+    Keep this name simple, no space or underscore characters [xWSL]:
     Port number for xRDP traffic or hit Enter to use default [3399]:
     Port number for SSHd traffic or hit Enter to use default [3322]:
+    Set a custom DPI scale, or hit Enter to use Windows value [120]:
     [Not recommended!]
-Type X to eXclude xWSL from Windows Defender:
+Type X to eXclude from Windows Defender: X

-    xWSL to be installed in C:\Users\TestUser\xWSL
+    Installing xWSL Distro [xWSL] to "C:\Users\Zero\xWSL"
+    This will take a few minutes, please wait...

 The installer will download the Windows Store Ubuntu image and the customizations located in this repository.

+    [20:35:21] Installing Ubuntu 20.04 LTS
+    [20:36:51] Git clone xWSL from GitHub
+    [20:38:00] Install base packages
+    [20:44:59] Install dependencies for desktop environment
+    [20:46:46] Install XFCE4 desktop environment
+    [20:49:41] Install media playback components
+    [20:51:46] Cleaning up unneeded packages
+    [20:52:44] Install Mozilla Seamonkey web browser

-Near the end of the script you will be prompted to create a non-root user which will automatically be added to sudo'ers.
+At the end of the script you will be prompted to create a non-root user which will automatically be added to sudo'ers.

-    Enter name of xWSL user: zero
+    Enter name of primary user for xWSL: zero
-    Enter password: ********
+    Enter password for zero: ********

+    Open Windows Firewall Ports for xRDP, SSH, mDNS...
+    Building RDP Connection file, Console link, Init system...
+    Building Uninstaller...
+[C:\Users\Zero\xWSL\Uninstall xWSL.cmd]
+    Building Scheduled Task...
     SUCCESS: The scheduled task "xWSL" has successfully been created.

-          Start: Wed 09/23/2020 @ 15:37:23.97
+          Start: Mon 11/09/2020 @ 20:29
-            End: Wed 09/23/2020 @ 15:50:17.19
+            End: Mon 11/09/2020 @ 20:54
        Packages: 911

       - xRDP Server listening on port 3399 and SSHd on port 3322.

       - Links for GUI and Console sessions have been placed on your desktop.

       - (Re)launch init from the Task Scheduler or by running the following command: schtasks /run /tn xWSL

      xWSL Installation Complete!
-RDP Client will start in a few seconds...
+GUI will start in a few seconds...

-Currently you should see approximately 911 packages installed.
-If the number reported is lower it means you had a download failure and should uninstall and re-start the installation.
+A successful xWSL install will report 911 packages installed.
+If the count shown is lower, it means you had a download failure and it is advisable to uninstall and re-start the installation.

 Upon completion the Remote Desktop client will launch a functional XFCE4 Desktop.
 A scheduled task is created for starting/managing xWSL.